jeremykendall/php-domain-parser/README.md

 2. Adapt its code to reflect your requirements.

-In any cases your are required to register a cron with your chosen script to keep your data up to date
+In any cases your are required to update regularly your PSL information with your chosen script to keep your data up to date.

 For example, below I'm using the `Manager` with